-- 8. Minutes of Proceedings An account of all final actions or recommendations of the Historic Preservation Commission shall be prepared by the staff liaison and approved by the Commission.
-The staff liaison with input from the City Clerk, and consistent with the uniform format provided by the City Clerk, shall determine the preferred software/recording device used to capture the minutes for their advisory body meetings.
-Minutes shall be provided for Commission consideration and approval as action minutes. - 9.
-Quorum Three members constitute a quorum of the Historic Preservation Commission.
+- 8. Minutes of Proceedings An account of all proceedings of the Commission for the Arts shall be prepared by the staff liaison and approved by the Commission for the Arts. - 9.
+Quorum Five members constitute a quorum of the Commission for the Arts.
 A quorum of the members must be present to conduct any business.
 In the absence of a quorum at a meeting, the meeting must be adjourned.
-The matters listed on the agenda shall be taken up at the next regularly scheduled meeting of the Commission or scheduled for a special meeting if deemed necessary.
+The matters listed on the agenda shall be taken up at the next regularly scheduled meeting of the Commission for the Arts or scheduled for a special meeting if deemed necessary.
 A meeting may also be declared adjourned in advance, if absence notifications received by staff create a lack of a quorum.
 Cancellations of meetings must comply with the requirements of the Brown Act.